From Live Aid to Live 8 to Live Earth

 The Live Earth announcement came during the launch of Save Our Selves – The Campaign for a Climate in Crisis, an organization headed by Kevin Wall.
 Participants include Gore, actress Cameron Diaz and corporate sponsor MSN Networks.

-Explore posts in the same categories: Al Gore, Climate Change, Global Warming, Live Earth
+Al Gore, Climate Change, Global Warming, Live Earth

 Live Earth will implement a new Green Event Standard that will become the model for carbon neutral concerts and other live events in the future.
 The Green Event Standard is being developed in partnership with the U.S. Green Building Commission to create a way for venues to be LEED-approved.